 Vaping is forbidden on pretty much every airline now.
 It’s a widely flouted law, though, with many vapers choosing to stealth vape or take a few sneaky puffs on the loo.

 One airline where you definitely don’t want to take the risk is Qatar Airways.
 Commenting on our travel blog, Judjellago reported spending 28 hours in a Qatar prison after being caught vaping on the plane.
-He also got banned from Qatar Airways despite having three more connecting flights, and was forced to buy new tickets to continue his flight.
+He also got banned from Qatar Airways despite having three more connecting flights and was forced to buy new tickets to continue his journey.

 4. Hong Kong